Some days, I look back and wonder how I could have been so obtuse.

 This book identifies 7 types of curly hair:

-I decided that mine might fit into the Corkicelli group.
+I decided that mine might fit into either the Botticelli or Corkicelli group.
 Which was weird.
 Looking at the pictures of people with those curls was not looking at my hair.
 And yet… the possibility was there.
 If I just did the right things.

 And the good news was that the book gives all kinds of advice as to how to look after curly hair.
 Not only what not to do, but also what to do.